 “I began writing eight years before thinking of submitting my first manuscript, which was luckily accepted instantly.
 The principal problems are finding sufficient time to write and my own perfectionism.
 Currently I am having to travel much too far and too frequently and have difficulty in balancing the demands of two careers and a private life, plus any home life that is not spent at the typewriter.”Jacqui Bianchi (aka Teresa Denys), Contemporary Authors, Vol 105, Gale Research Company, 1982

 Besides being a writer, Bianchi was a successful editor for Mills and Boon, collaborating with authors such as Penny Jordan, Leigh Michaels, and Emma Goldrick.
 In addition, she discovered and guided Australia’s all-time best-selling romance author, Emma Darcy.

 “What was most fascinating for us, was she didn’t cut 30, 40, or 50 pages.
 She cut a paragraph here, a phrase there, a sentence here… She showed us how to tighten up the writing and move forward more quickly.
 We learned so much from her,” said the Australian author about Bianchi’s editorial style.

 “Screw the punch; you want a knock-out, don’t you?”TERESA DENYS (JACQUI BIANCHI) 1947-1987/88

-Teresa Denys had plans on writing more books.
-She was working on another romance set in 17th century England and France.
+Teresa Denys had plans to write more books.
+She was working on another romance set in 17th-century England and France.
 She also delved into research about ancient Greek legends and epic poems.

 Bianchi loved classical theater, poetry, and music.
 She had been a breast cancer survivor and was in remission after treatment.